Windows (2025)

 Medium: Photography

 Marcin Jachim (b.
-1979) is a Polish visual artist based in Dublin, currently in his second year of BA Fine Art Painting at NCAD.
+1979) is a Polish visual artist based in Dublin, studying BA Fine Art Painting at NCAD.
 Graduate of Phototechnician studies, Katowice (2010).
-Co-founder of Fotografia Komórkowa (2011)- Facebook community of thousands sharing smartphone photography, embodying democratization of image-making.
+Co-founder of Fotografia Komórkowa (2011)- Facebook community of thousands sharing smartphone photography.
 His 2014 solo exhibition #12x2 at Galeria Pusta C.D. was among the first institutional presentations of mobile photography in Poland.

-Since relocating to Ireland (2015), utilized social media as primary exhibition platform.
-Love Letters (2017–2025)- eight-year investigation into alternative forms of communication through art, spanning painting, photography, and digital media.
-Member Visual Artists Ireland (2025).
+Since relocating to Ireland (2015), social media became primary exhibition platform.
+Member Visual Artists Ireland and Photo Museum Ireland (2025).